BC PNP Employer Guide

 Common Employer Mistakes

-- Vague job duties: Ensure duties match the NOC description precisely
+- Vague job duties: Ensure duties match the NOC description precisely (learn more about common application mistakes)

 - Below-median wages: Offering wages too low for the occupation raises red flags